fafalone/ucPrinterComboEx/README.md

 ucPrinterComboEx.twinpack - twinBASIC Package form suitable to import into tB projects.

+ucPrinterComboEx.tbcontrol/.twin - Raw twinBASIC source files for control.
+Can be imported into projects or the .twin file browsed here for the source.

 The VB6 folder contains all files for that version, except for the associated typelibs oleexp.tlb and OLEGuids.tlb, which are available from:\
 [[VB6] Modern Shell Interface Type Library - oleexp.tlb](http://www.vbforums.com/showthread.php?786079)\
 [CommonControls (Replacement of the MS common controls)](https://www.vbforums.com/showthread.php?698563-CommonControls-(Replacement-of-the-MS-common-controls))